Disney Cruise Line Expands Fleet With More New Ships

 A Modest Beginning: Four Ships in 24 Years

 In 1998, the Disney Magic became the first ship to set sail, followed by the Disney Wonder a year later.
-The cruise line remained small, with just these two ships until 2011, when the Disney Dream was introduced, quickly followed by the Disney Fantasy in 2012.
+The cruise line remained small, with just two boats, until 2011, when the Disney Dream was introduced, quickly followed by the Disney Fantasy in 2012.
 This meant that for nearly half of DCL’s 24-year history, it operated with just two ships.
-Even after adding the Dream and Fantasy, the fleet size remained unchanged for another decade.
+But even during the Dream and Fantasy era, the fleet remained unchanged for another decade.

 Enter the Triton-Class Ships and New Opportunities